Great Bookie robbery: Aftermath

-The identity of the robbers was widely known in the underworld and so Bennett became the target of standover men, who included Brian and Leslie Kane, and corrupt police demanding part of the proceeds.
+The identity of the robbers was widely known in the underworld and so Bennett became the target of standover men, including Brian and Leslie Kane, and corrupt police demanding part of the proceeds.
 The Kane brothers were particularly violent psychopaths who wanted 'their cut' and were willing to torture, mutilate and kill to get their own way.
-After being told that the Kanes intended to kill him, Bennett, Prendergast and Vincent Mikkleson killed Leslie Kane on 19 October 1978 and went into hiding.
-The three were later arrested for the murder but as the body was never found, the charges were dismissed.
+After being told that the Kanes intended to kill him, Bennett, Prendergast and Vincent Mikkelsen killed Leslie Kane on 19 October 1978 and went into hiding.
+The three were later arrested for the murder, but as the body was never found, the charges were dismissed.
 With Brian Kane threatening to kill him, Bennett was arrested on a minor charge in 1979.
 While being escorted by police from the courthouse holding cells to the courtroom, he was taken up a flight of stairs into the path of a man, disguised as a barrister.
 The man shot Bennett several times in the chest.
 Bennett tried to flee but collapsed on the courthouse steps and died a short time later.
 Although Brian Kane was suspected, circumstantial evidence suggested a conspiracy to kill Bennett, which included senior members of the Victorian Police, most notably Brian Murphy with whom Bennett had a long-standing feud.

+No one has ever been arrested for Bennett's murder, which was effectively an execution.

+When police searched through Ian Carroll’s records after he was killed, they found that between April and June 1977, he deposited $437,165 in his accounts.

-No one has ever been arrested for Bennett's murder, which was, in effect, an execution.
-The money was never recovered and although Norman Lee was charged, he was later acquitted.
-None of the other members of the gang was ever convicted.
-Prendergast disappeared in 1985, and apart from Lee, the rest of the gang had all been murdered by the end of 1987.
-In 1992, Lee was killed by police during a heist at Melbourne Airport.
+The stolen money was never recovered.
+Although Norman Lee was charged, he was later acquitted; none of the other members of the gang were ever convicted.
+Prendergast disappeared in 1985.
+Apart from Lee, all members of the gang had been murdered by the end of 1987.
+On 28 July, 1992, Lee was killed by police during a heist at Melbourne Airport.
 Lee's lawyer, Phillip Dunn, QC, later revealed the details of the crime, including the identities of all those involved.
-As no one was ever jailed or convicted, the Great Bookie robbery technically remains an unsolved crime.
+As no one was ever jailed or convicted, the Great Bookie robbery remains an unsolved crime.